jonrugova/kanban-crm/README.md

 npm run dev
 ```

-5. Open the URL displayed in the terminal (typically **http://localhost:5173**) in your browser.
+5. Open the URL displayed in the terminal (typically **http://localhost:5173**) in your web browser.

-## Development Approach

-I first designed the onboarding workflow and Kanban board structure, then implemented drag-and-drop functionality, client management, local data persistence, search, and stage-specific forms.
-The focus throughout the project was usability, maintainability, and keeping the implementation aligned with the assignment requirements.

-## AI Usage

-AI was used to assist with ideation, debugging, and code review.
-All architectural decisions, implementation, testing, and final refinements were completed manually.
+---

 ## Future Improvements

+With more time, I would add:

 * Backend and database integration
 * Authentication and user roles
-* Full document management
+* Document upload and management
 * Activity history and audit logs
 * Advanced filtering and reporting
+* Calendar integration
+* Email integration and notifications
-* Calendar and email integrations
+* Dashboard analytics and onboarding metrics

+---

 ## Development Time

-Approximately 4 hours.
+Approximately **4–5 hours**, including planning, implementation, debugging, testing, UI refinement, and preparing the project for local execution.